Fujifilm X-T20 vs Panasonic TZ200

 It is notable that the X-T20 has a hotshoe, while the TZ200 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the X-T20 and the TZ200 are recent models that are part of the current product line-up.
-The X-T20 replaced the earlier Fujifilm X-T10, while the TZ200 followed on from the Panasonic TZ100.
+The TZ200 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the X-T20 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X-T20 was succeeded by the Fujifilm X-T100.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.

 So how do things add up?
 Is the Fujifilm X-T20 better than the Panasonic TZ200 or vice versa?
 The listing below highlights the relative strengths of the two models.